spryker/spryker-shop-core/Bundles/ConfigurableBundlePage/src/SprykerShop/Yves/ConfigurableBundlePage/Theme/default/components/molecules/slot-page-redirect-form/README.md

-Displays slot page redirect form, which based on configurator state form.
-Form redirects to the slot page.
+Displays a slot page redirect form, which is based on the configurator state form.
+The form redirects to the slot page.